Your day-by-day itinerary

 Upon arrival at Aizu-Wakamatsu, a former feudal capital and a famous destination for history buffs, you’ll catch a bus to Nozawa station.
-Here, you’ll hosts will pick you up and take you to their community farm for tonights stay.
-Your accommodation is a holistic centre, you can take part in workshops and retreats; from agriculture to yoga and meditation, your time here will resolve all around wellness and health.
+Here, your hosts will pick you up and take you to their community farm for tonights stay.
+Your accommodation is a holistic centre, you can take part in workshops and retreats; from agriculture to yoga and meditation, your time here will revolve all around wellness and health.

 Let's Go Tokyo!

 One of the world’s truly great cities, Tokyo is a thrilling mix of the past and future, complete with incredible cuisine, neon-lit nightlife and unique pop-culture.
 Whilst here you’ll take an evening tour of Shinjuku with a guide popping into a few well-chosen bars where you can have drinks and try out some delicious bar food.
 At the end of the tour, you’ll head to a cosy speakeasy for an expertly made nightcap, before heading back to your hotel or wherever the night takes you next……karaoke, anyone??